This post contains affiliate links.

 - *Prepare all of your ingredients and have them ready.
 This will help prevent too much liquid from evaporating during sautéing and help you avoid a burn notice.

-- Add chicken to the hot pot and cook for a few minutes on both sides, until the skin on the chicken thighs is golden brown and crispy.
-Remove chicken to a plate.
+- Brown chicken: Turn Instant pot on sauté setting.
+Add oil.
+Season chicken with salt and pepper.
+Add chicken to the hot pot and cook for a few minutes on both sides, until the skin on the chicken thighs is golden brown and crispy.
+Remove chicken to a plate.¼ cup olive oil, salt and pepper, 4-5 bone-in chicken thighs

-- Secure instant pot lid, with valve turned to the sealed position.
+- Pressure Cook: Secure instant pot lid, with valve turned to the sealed position.
 Cook on manual, high pressure, for 15 minutes.
 When the timer beeps allow the pressure to naturally release for 15 minutes before removing the lid.

-- Remove the instant pot lid and pour the frozen peas on top of the mixture.
+- Finish: Remove the instant pot lid and pour the frozen peas on top of the mixture.
 Return lid and allow to rest for a few minutes.
+Remove the chicken to a plate.
+Gently fluff rice with a fork.
+Garnish with cilantro or parsley.1 cup frozen peas, cilantro or parsley

 Notes